MinionAttack/WhatDoesItSay/README.md

 - **BUCKET_NAME**: The name of the bucket created in *Google Cloud Storage* where the files will be uploaded and deleted.

-There are other properties in the file, but they should not be changed unless you know what you are doing or if you want to continue with the development of the bot.
+There are other properties in the file, but they should not be changed unless you know what you are doing or if you want to continue with the development of the program.

 ## How to use

 This section explains how to use the program.

 - Remember to activate the *venv* if you are using it.
-- Add the root folder of the bot to *Python*'s path variable:
+- Add the root folder of the program to *Python*'s path variable:
   - `export PYTHONPATH=$PYTHONPATH:/full/path/project/root/folder/`
 - Go to the `src` folder of the project and grant execute permissions to `main.py` file:
   - `$ chmod +x main.py`